 export --output recent-webi.xlsx

-cmsquery-cli --args scripts/recent-webi.txt
+cmsquery-cli --args recent-webi.txt